What Happens to Your Body When You Fast? (Hour by Hour)

 ❌ Digestive issues & Disordered Eating

-* aged under 25, pregnant or breastfeeding, have diabetes, take insulin or medications that have to be taken with food, work night shifts, operate heavy machinery, have a seizure disorder, eating disorder or other relevant medical condition to name a few.
+* aged under 25, pregnant or breastfeeding, have diabetes, take insulin or medications that have to be taken with food, work night shifts, operate heavy machinery, have a seizure disorder, an eating disorder or other relevant medical condition, to name a few.